Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

-The principles utilized above to determine the dry mass of adsorbed NPs are expected to also apply to adsorbed polymer films\cite{Daikhin1996}, given that they are in a regime with sufficiently small viscoelastic contributions, i.e., where the Sauerbrey equation [Eq.\ (\ref{eq:Sauerbrey})] is applicable not only for the dry mass but also the liquid coupled to the adsorbed polymer.
+The principles introduced above to determine the dry mass of adsorbed NPs are expected to also apply to adsorbed polymer films \cite{Daikhin1996}, given that they are in a regime with sufficiently small viscoelastic contributions, i.e., where the Sauerbrey equation [Eq.\ (\ref{eq:Sauerbrey})] is applicable not only for the dry mass but also the liquid coupled to the adsorbed polymer.
 This was here tested by investigating electrostatically-driven adsorption of HA to a PLL-coated sensor (Fig.\ \ref{fig:HA}a), using the aforementioned strategy of kinematic viscosity matching.
 Extrapolation of the frequency response in \ce{D2O} and $\nu_{\mathrm{matched}}$ buffers towards $\rho = 0$, yields an intercept $\Delta f_{\mathrm{\rho=0}}$ of $-29.8 \pm 2.2 \; \mathrm{Hz}$ with essentially no overtone dependence for $\Delta f_{\mathrm{\rho=0}}$ values (Fig.\ \ref{fig:HA}b).
-Additionally, conversion of $\Delta f_{\mathrm{\rho=0}}$ into mass using Eq.\ (\ref{eq:Sauerbrey}) perfectly agrees with the mass obtained by employing complementary SPR measurements (see Fig.\ \ref{fig:HA}d and Section S11 in the SI), confirming the validity of the extrapolation approach to determine the dry mass.
-This is also consistent with the fact that the dissipation-to-frequency ratio, $\Delta D_{\mathrm{H_2O}} / \Delta f_{\mathrm{H_2O}}$, upon HA adsorption ($\approx 0.11 \times 10^{-6} \; \mathrm{Hz}^{-1}$) is below the threshold of $0.4 \times 10^{-6} \; \mathrm{Hz}^{-1}$ conventionally used to determine the applicability of the Sauerbrey equation for polymeric adlayers\cite{Reviakine2011}.
-The rigid nature of the HA film is also confirmed by the fact that the mechanically dissipated energy represented by $\Delta D_{\mathrm{\eta=0}}$ is less than half of the total dissipation, demonstrating that the majority of the dissipated energy is liquid-related in nature.
+Additionally, conversion of $\Delta f_{\mathrm{\rho=0}}$ into mass using Eq.\ (\ref{eq:Sauerbrey}) perfectly agrees with the mass obtained by employing complementary SPR measurements (see Fig.\ \ref{fig:HA}d and Section S12 in the SI), confirming the validity of the extrapolation approach to determine the dry mass.
+Additionally, the mechanically dissipated energy represented by $\Delta D_{\mathrm{\eta=0}}$ is less than half of the total dissipation, demonstrating that the majority of the dissipated energy is liquid-related in nature.
+For the applicability of the Sauerbrey equation on polymeric adlayers, it has been suggested that the dissipation-to-frequency ratio should be much smaller than $0.4 \times 10^{−6} \; \mathrm{Hz^{−1}}$ [$\Delta D/\Delta f \ll 0.4 \times 10^{−6} \; \mathrm{Hz^{−1}}$ \cite{Reviakine2011}].
+Although $\Delta D_{\mathrm{H_2O}} / \Delta f_{\mathrm{H_2O}}$, upon HA adsorption ($\approx 0.11 \times 10^{-6} \; \mathrm{Hz}^{-1}$) is indeed smaller than this threshold, it is on the same order, and thus does not completely meet this criterion.
+Still the perfect agreement of $\Delta f_{\mathrm{\rho=0}}$ with the mass determined using SPR, suggests that the kinematic viscosity matching approach is applicable beyond perfectly rigid systems also for polymeric adlayers as for NPs.